Consultations and Reports

 On occasions the children make educational visits to support their learning in particular areas of the curriculum.
 For some activities, a voluntary contribution will be requested.

 The school opens at 8.45 am giving any child who wishes, the opportunity to choose an appropriate activity before lessons start.
-All children are expected to be in school by 8.55 am for registration.
 Once on the school premises, no child is allowed to leave until 3.15 pm unless permission is sought from the Head Teacher and a parent or authorised carer collects the child from school.

 Absences from School